Noaaan/MythicMetals/PATCHNOTES.md

 * Temreno, for the new armour and tool models.
 * Tector, for the new ore and ingot textures.
 * Pois1x, for the new anvil model + texture.
+* Henchman, for new low-tier textures (copper, tin, bronze, and ur).

 ### Balancing changes:
 * Quicksilver now has a higher mining level, higher dmg and speed, but less durability